oasis10702/daily-drinks/README.md

 - `add` and `delete` drink order
 - `edit` drink order

+**How to use**

+- fill the form if you want to add new drink order
+- click the delete icon to delete drink order
+- click the edit icon to edit drink order

 **Description**

-the app is mainly built by react (v16 hooks), react-redux, and pure CSS.
+The app is mainly built by react (v16 hooks), react-redux, and pure CSS.
 Just like a simple todo-list.

 **Testing**